Mungaru Male 2: Cast

-Prequel

-The film Mungaru Male was directed by Yogaraj Bhat, which was released in December 2006, and went on to collect more than 750 million in Indian box office in its lifetime theatrical run of 865-days against a budget of 70 lakh, film had featured Pooja Gandhi and Ganesh.

 Production

 Development

 After the commercial success of the 2006 film Mungaru Male, which grossed ₹750 million, the makers conceived a second part for the film, which they had previously planned while shooting for the film was on course.
 With producer E. Krishnappa objecting to the title Mungaru Male Part 2, the title Preetham Prem Kahani was fixed.
 Ganesh was to reprise his role as Preetham opposite Ramya.
-In September, The Times of India carried a report which said that Rockline Venkatesh would produce the film titled Mungaru Male 2, and that it would be directed by Preetham Gubbi, the screenwriter of Mungaru Male.
+In September, The Times of India reported that Rockline Venkatesh would produce the film titled Mungaru Male 2, and that it would be directed by Preetham Gubbi, the screenwriter of Mungaru Male.
 It was reported that Ganesh would reprise his role and the makers were on the lookout for the female lead.
-The sequel however, did not take off for seven years until reports came out in early-July 2014, when it was announced, albeit by a different team.
-It was reported that G. Gangadhar, the executive producer of Mungaru Male would produce it.
+The sequel, however, did not take off for seven years until reports came out in early July 2014, when it was announced, albeit by a different film team.
+It was reported that G. Gangadhar, the executive producer of Mungaru Male, would produce it.
 He approached Shashank to direct it, who initially refused, but was keen on directing Ganesh.
 However, after much insistence, reports said Shashank relented and began working on the film's story and screenplay, which he completed by March 2015.
 It was revealed that Ganesh would reprise his role in the film as the main protagonist, and that the film would be titled Mungaru Male 2.

 Casting

 V. Ravichandran was the second actor to be signed by the makers of the film, in May 2015, though at the time of the announcement, his role in the film was not made clear.
 However, it was speculated that he would play Ganesh's father.
 The director Shashank said the search for a "new face" as a female lead began with the announcement of the film.
 He spotted the photos of a Mangalore-based model Neha Shetty, in the newspapers in February 2015, as reports came out of her winning beauty contest WTN Miss Mangalore, who on being placed at the Miss India South emerged as a runner-up.
-Keen on having her on the film, he approached her, who, then a student of pre-university course was busy with her examinations.
+Keen on having her in the film, he approached her, who, then a student of pre-university course was busy with her examinations.
 She was eventually signed in July 2015 as the female lead opposite Ganesh.
 It was also revealed that P. Ravi Shankar and Sadhu Kokila would play supporting roles.
-Arjun Janya was signed by the makers to score the film's background music and compose six track as part of its soundtrack.
+Arjun Janya was signed by the makers to score the film's background music and compose six tracks as part of its soundtrack.